 NortH2 is a consortium made up of Equinor, Gasunie, Groningen Seaports, RWE and Shell Nederland, and it is backed by the Groningen provincial authority.
-Together, we have set our sights on large-scale green hydrogen production using offshore wind power.
+We are jointly investigating the feasibility of large-scale production, storage and transmission of green hydrogen for industrial clusters in north-western Europe.

 Gasunie is an energy network operator.
 In the Netherlands and the northern part of Germany, we manage and maintain the infrastructure for large-scale transport and storage of gas.
 At the moment, this is mainly natural gas, but the energy transition will increasingly bring about a shift towards green gas and hydrogen.
 We also collaborate in the construction and management of heat and CO2 grids.
 We ensure that this segment of the energy supply is safe, reliable and as sustainable as possible, ensuring that everyone has access to energy, always.